Characters: South Park Main Characters

 - Berserk Button: Do not swindle his grandfather.

 - Big Brother Mentor / Big Brother Instinct: To Butters, to an extent.

 - Big "OMG!": "Oh my God, They Killed Kenny!"

 - Borrowed Catch Phrase: At the end of "Raisins" Stan says "Screw you guys, I'm going home," (Cartman's old catchphrase) to the Goths.

-- Butt Monkey: In the earlier episodes, he was constantly bullied by his older sister, and now has to deal with embarrassing moments from his father.
+- Butt Monkey: In the earlier episodes, he was constantly bullied by his older sister, and now has to deal with embarrassing moments from his father (and in earlier seasons, his mother too).
 You're Getting Old/Assburgers put a more serious twist on this.
-He also isn't spared from being insulted by Cartman.
+Also, while not as primary a target as Kyle, he isn't spared from being insulted by Cartman.